A-S-Baqtyan/smart_method/README.md

 # SmartMethod

 A `smart_method` gem provides nice and sweet methods to write a readabel and simple ruby code.
+This gem is under development and it will be contains alot of methods in the future.

 ## Installation